npogeant/amzn2019/README.md

 # Amazon Stock vs Twitter 2019

-This projet is basically looking to analyse tweets and try to link to the financial markets.
+This projet is basically looking to analyze tweets and try to link to the financial markets.
 It got a sentiment analysis from a pretrained model specialized with financial data.

 ## The data (tweets scrapped)